jcollard/ChessAppDevlog/README.md

 }
 ```

-Each time I would extract a method, I would run my simple input / output test to
+With each extraction, I would run my simple input / output test to
-verify the program did not break.
-The majority of the methods could be removed
+verify the program was continuing to produce the same output.

+The majority of the locally defined functions could be easily extracted via a
-by simply extracting them and adding a `static` to the method.
-In a few
-instances, I was forced to make a `static` variable that could be used between
-the methods.
+cut, paste, and adding the `static` keyword in front of it.

+In a few instances, there were local variables that were being used across
+multiple functions.
+This forced me to also extract them as `static` variables,
+which made me feel a bit dirty.
+But, I kept in the back of my mind that this was
+temporary and I would eventually remove them.

 Here were the methods and variables that were straight forward to extract: